Existing students can still use the Student login tab.

 Successful completion of year 2 will increase your chances of a higher-paying position should you choose to exit your studies with an applied qualification that employers are looking for.
-However, you are now well over half way to your applied bachelor degree so why not continue to study while staying employed?
+However, you are now well over halfway to your applied bachelor degree so why not continue to study while staying employed?

 |Exit with||Associate Degree of Applied Cloud Technology|